nishanbajracharya/react-training/README.md

       4. [eject](#eject)

 ## Introduction to React
 React is a javascript library for building component-based user interfaces.
+[More Details](training/Introduction.md)

 ## Prerequisites
 Before getting started with React, there are a few technologies one might need to be familiar with.